Magic1vy/Magic1vy/README.md

 - 🔭 I’m currently working on React
 - 🌱 I’m currently learning TypeScript and React Native
 - 💬 I speak English, Russian, Ukrainian and JavaScript.
-- ⚡ Fun fact: My work focised not only for function applications, I'm also adept User Experians
+- ⚡ Fun fact: My work focuses not only on functional applications; I'm also adept in user experience.
 - ❤️‍🔥 Check out my portfolio: [https://valeriia-code.com/]

 # Skills and Experience: